Rediscover Munich - Hidden Places

-Embark on a journey of discovery to hidden outdoor spots in Munich that even some Munich residents don't know about.
-Learn more about the history of these places:
+Embark on a journey of discovery to hidden outdoor places in Munich that even some Munich residents don't know about.
+Find out more about the history of these places:

 Harlaching - Großhesselohe

-Visit two sites declared and listed as historic Bavarian landmarks and combine them with a nice walk along the Isar river.
-Start at the small Marienklause chapel built in 1866 by Martin Achleitner and explore the accompanying path of the crosses.
-Then take a stroll across the Marienklause-Bridge and enjoy the magnificent view over the Isar river.
-Continue south along the Isar river banks to the Großhesselohe water tower.
+Visit two monuments that are on the Bavarian list of monuments and combine them with a lovely walk along the Isar.
+Start at the small Marienklause chapel built by Martin Achleitner in 1866 and explore the accompanying Way of the Cross.
+Then cross the Marienklausen bridge and enjoy the magnificent view over the Isar.
+You can then walk south along the Isar to the Großhesseloher water tower .

 Obermenzing - Untermenzing

-Enjoy the beautiful nature along the river Würm in western Munich and start a nice walk along the rushing creek at the Insel-Mühle.
+Enjoy the beautiful nature along the Würm in the west of Munich and start a lovely walk along the rushing stream of the Insel-Mühle.

-Experience the nature reserve and stroll along the Würm south to Blutenburg Castle.
-A walk around the lakes of the castle alone is worth a visit, but there are also many historical sights to discover.
+Experience the nature reserve and stroll south along the Würm to Blutenburg Castle.
+A walk around the castle's lakes alone is worth a visit, but there is also plenty to discover historically.
 The sculpture park, which originally began in the rooms of the castle, has been extended to the surrounding area.
-Thus, the Spanish stone cross is now located south of Blutenburg Palace.
-A large sculpture made of granite blocks stands on the western shore of the large lake, and one of now numerous memorials of the same design by the artist Hubertus von Pilgrim can be found directly on the lake.
+The Spanish stone cross is now located to the south of Blutenburg Castle.
+A large sculpture made of granite blocks stands on the western shore of the large lake and one of the many similar memorials by the artist Hubertus von Pilgrim can be found directly on the large lake.
 A monument to love can be admired in the forecourt of Blutenburg Castle.

 Haidhausen - Bogenhausen

-Stroll along Maria-Theresia-Street and admire the great villas and beautiful houses, as well as the landscape of the Maximilians parc.
-At the end of the street, walk on to the Bogenhauser cemetery and discover the graves of many prominent people, actors and writers.
-Among others, Erich Kästner, Helmut Fischer, Felix Burda and Josef Schörghuber are laid to rest here.
+Stroll along Maria-Theresia-Straße and take in the magnificent villas and beautiful houses there, as well as the natural surroundings of the Maximiliansanlagen.
+At the end of the street, walk on to Bogenhausener Friedhof cemetery and discover the graves of many prominent personalities, actors and writers.
+Among others, Erich Kästner, Helmut Fischer, Felix Burda and Josef Schörghuber are buried here.

 Gleispark Baumkirchen - Berg am Laim

-Visit the nature habitat in the east of Munich.
-Today, an extraordinary nature park is located on a shut-down railroad line.
-A 62,000 m² area is home to numerous protected animal species.
-In order to protect the welfare of these animals and not to damage nature, footbridges and viewing platforms were built for you to walk on.
+Visit the biotope in the east of Munich.
+A disused railroad line is now home to an extraordinary nature park.
+The 62,000 m² area is home to numerous protected animal species.
+In order to protect the welfare of these animals and not damage nature, footbridges and viewing platforms have been built for you to stroll along.

 Cookie notice